-After installing Poser you will need to activate within Poser's seven day grace period.
-If you do not activate Poser during the seven day grace period, Poser will not start until activated.
+After installing Poser you will need to activate within Poser's 21 day grace period.
+If you do not activate Poser during the grace period, Poser will not start until activated.
 You will need to reactivate in order to use the product.

-If you have not activated within the seven day grace period, Poser will display a dialog that allows you to Quit (which exits the activation process), Activate Later (which allows you to run Poser if you are still in the grace period), or to Activate (which allows you to complete Automatic as described below).
+If you have not activated within the grace period, Poser will display a dialog that allows you to Quit (which exits the activation process), Activate Later (which allows you to run Poser if you are still in the grace period), or to Activate (which allows you to complete Automatic as described below).